FastTrackOrg/FastTrack/readme.md

 ## Installation

 Stable builds of the software are available for Linux, Mac, and Windows on the [download page](https://www.fasttrack.sh/docs/installation/) and the [GitHub repository](https://github.com/FastTrackOrg/FastTrack/releases).
-Continuous builds triggered after each modification are available on the [continuous download page](https://www.fasttrack.sh/download/Continuous/).

 ## Documentation